huishenlab/biscuit/docs/faq.md

 **I have aligned my data to a reference genome that does not have QC asset files provided.
 What files do I need to run `QC.sh`?**

 > As of version 1.0.0, you will need three BED files.
-You will need a gzipped BED file with the locations of all CpGs in your genome (called `cpg.bed.gz`).
+You will need a bgzipped BED file with the locations of all CpGs in your genome (called `cpg.bed.gz`).
 You will also need to break your genome into 100bp non-overlapping windows, calculate the GC-content for each window, then find the windows with the top and bottom 10% of GC-content.
-These regions will be placed into two separate gzipped BED files, `windows100bp.gc_content.bot10p.bed.gz` for the bottom 10% and `windows100bp.gc_content.top10p.bed.gz` for the top 10%.
+These regions will be placed into two separate bgzipped BED files, `windows100bp.gc_content.bot10p.bed.gz` for the bottom 10% and `windows100bp.gc_content.top10p.bed.gz` for the top 10%.
 Make sure to sort each BED file using (`sort -k1,1 -k2,2n bedfile.bed`).